hiyama341/teemi/README.rst

 Primers are short, single-stranded DNA sequences that are necessary for targeting the specific DNA region we want to amplify using PCR.

 1.2: Get the gRNA template.
 We retrieve the gRNA template from plate we have in the lab with the following teemi function.
+The gRNA template is the DNA sequence that encodes the guide RNA.
+This RNA molecule guides the Cas9 protein to the target DNA sequence, where it induces a cut.

 .. code-block:: python

     from teemi.lims.csv_database import get_dna_from_box_name
     gRNA1_template = get_dna_from_plate_name('gRNA1_template (1).fasta', 'plasmid_plates', database_path="G8H_CPR_library/data/06-lims/csv_database/")

-The gRNA template is the DNA sequence that encodes the guide RNA.
-This RNA molecule guides the Cas9 protein to the target DNA sequence, where it induces a cut.

 1.3: Perform a PCR to amplify the gRNA.
+PCR (Polymerase Chain Reaction) is a technique used to amplify a specific DNA sequence.
+Here, we're amplifying our gRNA templates.

 .. code-block:: python